-Feverfew for migraine prevention!
+Feverfew for migraine relief and prevention!

 Feverfew has been studied and found effective for the prevention of migraine headaches, reducing the number of headaches suffered by as much as 70 percent, or reducing the pain and controlling the nausea commonly experienced with such headaches.
 Once a migraine headache begins, however, feverfew does not appear to relieve the pain.

 Feverfew has anti-inflamatory properties and can also be used for treating skin conditions such as Rosacea.

 Feverfew has been linked to several measurable changes in physiology.
 Extracts of the aboveground parts of the plant can reduce the body’s manufacture of prostaglandin, a chemical important in inflammation, by up to 88 percent.
 This and other anti-inflammatory activity might explain why the herb has been used to treat psoriasis.

 How it Works